 Women make up 50% of the Canadian workforce but less than 25% of STEM jobs

 Computing is where the jobs are — and where they will be in the future — but women and girls are being left behind.
 While interest in computer science declines over time, the biggest drop-off happens during a girl’s teenage years.
-By college, women make up fewer than one-third of STEM degrees in Canada.
+By university, women account for less than a third of STEM undergraduates in the UK.

 Girls Who Code is changing that